 Grasses are descended from that same primitive magnolia all flowering

-are long and narrow with parallel veins.
+and narrow with parallel veins. from some oddments of their structure,

 Grasses are a recently evolved family of flowering plants.
 There were no grasses in the days of the dinosaurs, only herbs, ferns, cycads, rushes and conifers - and the ever increasing offspring of a primitive magnolia, ancestor of all flowering plants.
 Grass-like plants first appeared about 65 million years ago, right at the extinction of the dinosaurs.